department-of-veterans-affairs/va.gov-cms/READMES/cms-export.md

 We discussed incremental build approaches and decided against it for 3 reasons:

-*   Timeline, we initially had a short timeline of just a month or two
+*   **Timeline**.
+We initially had a short timeline of 1-2 months.
-*   Complexity, incremental build approaches introduce complexity which introduces risk, and given the timeline the extra risk was not something we wanted to explore, given that we had experimented with a full content build system using the CMS Export (Tome Sync) approach and it was very fast.
+*   **Complexity**.
+Incremental build approaches introduce complexity and risk.
+Given the timeline, the extra risk was not something we wanted to explore.
+We had experimented with a full content build system using the CMS Export (Tome Sync) approach and it was very fast.
 We could achieve our sub-1 minute total build and deploy goal without the extra risk that came with incremental build approaches.
-*   We still needed fresh, non-incremental builds on occasion, and those would still need a full content request.
-The way around that would have been to manage a base content state in a central content store, and incrementally update that state and have everything fetch from that state store.
+*   **Full Export Still Needed**.
+We would have still needed fresh, non-incremental builds on occasion, and those would still need a full content request.
+The way around that would have been to manage a base content state in a central content store, and incrementally update that state and have everything fetch from that state store, which would have added complexity.

 ## How does it work